mickfuzz/phd4/_posts/thesis_chapters/2023-6-4-Process-Design.md

 This approach aligns with inclusive education principles in that it increases the choices of students, scaffolds the way they can access resources and allows them to keep a track of their own progress.

-#### Structuring supporting resources

-In trying to organise and represent code examples to participants in a logical way I drew on existing frameworks of game elements.

-- see Schell's lenses work for a more complete taxonomy.
-- MDA framework
-- Game Jam template, goals, space, rules, mechanics, objects

-I was inspired by work which merged academic and professional interpretations of game elements with those used to kick start beginners in the process of hacking games in a Game Jam.
-This alignment suits my approach of demystifying technology.

-Finally I decided on the following framework

-SCAN OF THE SKETCH OF MY DIVISION

 ### Phase Four